Without Paired Labeled Data: End-to-End Self-Supervised Learning for Drone-view Geo-Localization: Experimental results

 \subsection{Ablation Studies}

-To comprehensively evaluate the rationale behind our proposed method, we conducted an ablation study on the University-1652 dataset.
-We systematically analyzed the impact of each proposed module and explored their effectiveness in different configurations to better understand their contributions to the cross-geographic view matching task.
-The experimental results are shown in Table \ref{Ablation Studies}.
+To thoroughly evaluate the effectiveness of our proposed method, we perform an ablation study on the University-1652 dataset.
+We systematically assess the impact of each individual module and investigate their contributions under different configurations.
+The results are presented in Table \ref{Ablation Studies}.

-\textit{Backbone: Basic Feature Extraction Capability}.
-The {Backbone} refers to the performance of the {ConvNeXt-Tiny} network without training, serving as a direct feature extractor.
-As shown in Table V, its performance is significantly limited, achieving an R@1 of only {9.55\%} and {35.24\%}, and an AP of {11.88\%} and {13.20\%} for the {Drone} $\rightarrow$ {Satellite} and {Satellite} $\rightarrow$ {Drone} tasks, respectively.
-This result confirms that the backbone alone lacks the capability to extract discriminative features, highlighting the necessity of additional learning mechanisms.
+\textit{ConvNeXt-Tiny Backbone}.
+The backbone refers to the untrained ConvNeXt-Tiny network used as a direct feature extractor.
+As shown in Table \ref{Ablation Studies}, its performance is significantly limited, and obtains an R@1 of only {9.55\%} and {35.24\%}, and an AP of {11.88\%} and {13.20\%} for the {Drone} $\rightarrow$ {Satellite} and {Satellite} $\rightarrow$ {Drone}, respectively.
+These results indicate that the backbone alone lacks the ability to extract discriminative cross-view features.

-\textit{Baseline: Dual-Path Contrastive Learning for Feature Optimization}.
-Incorporating a Baseline model with dual-path cluster-based contrastive learning significantly enhances feature discrimination.
-The R@1 values rise to 71.06\% and 81.31\%, while AP improves to {74.91\%} and 65.26\%.
-These improvements demonstrate that contrastive learning strengthens intra-view feature discrimination but remains insufficient for capturing cross-view consistency.
+\textit{Effectiveness of Dual-Path Contrastive Learning Baseline}.
+After incorporating the baseline, R@1 improves to 71.06\% and 81.31\%, while AP reaches 74.91\% and 65.26\%, respectively.
+Although the baseline primarily learns intra-view feature discrimination, the training process also facilitates a certain degree of alignment between drone and satellite representations.
+This leads to the formation of a more consistent and unified feature representation space, which serves as a solid foundation for subsequent cross-view learning.

-\textit{Dynamic Hierarchical Memory Learning (DHML): Enhancing Global and Local Consistency}.
-To further address consistency between cross-views, we propose DHML.
-This module effectively mines hierarchical feature dependencies and improves structural alignment.
-Consequently, R@1 increases to 84.03\% and 48.72\%, while AP reaches 86.41\% and 82.74\%.
-This confirms that DHML significantly strengthens feature robustness across different views.
+\textit{Effectiveness of Dynamic Hierarchical Memory Learning}.
+Compared with baseline, incorporation of DHML leads to performance improvements in both settings.
+Specifically, R@1 increases by 12.97\% and 9.13\%, and AP improves by 11.5\% and 17.48\%, respectively.
+These gains can be attributed to the joint modeling of long-term and short-term feature dependencies introduced by DHML, which enhances intra-view feature representation and discrimination.